 | Her Right

-The International Nomadic Program 2024-2025 Repetition is a Form of Changing will comprise Four Seasons.
-For the First Season entitled Her Right, League of Tenders will revisit the immersive exhibition International Feminist Art that was on display in Vleeshal in 1980 and which, despite proclaiming to present artists who ‘emerged in many places around the world, focused on the western art scene.
+Vleeshal’s International Nomadic Program 2024-2025 is curated by the curatorial duo League of Tenders and entitled Repetition is a Form of Changing.
+It consists of four seasons.
+For the first season entitled Her Right, League of Tenders revisited the immersive exhibition International Feminist Art that was on display in Vleeshal in 1980 and which, despite proclaiming to present artists who ‘emerged in many places around the world’, focused on the western art scene.

 Developed for this project